ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.rst

 Note that when using the override list the *Mode* setting of Discrete cannot be overridden.
 If the *Mode* is set to Discrete a null value is returned for the entire event.
-If a Discrete setting is desired for one of the types within a stream and a different setting (e.g.
-StepwiseContinuousLeading) is desired for other properties within the stream, set the *Mode* to StepwiseContinuousLeading and use the override list to set the desired property to Discrete.
+If a Discrete setting is desired for one of the types within a stream and a different setting (for example, StepwiseContinuousLeading) is desired for other properties within the stream, set the *Mode* to StepwiseContinuousLeading and use the override list to set the desired property to Discrete.